sxjlz514/Acoustic-Trans-LNN/README.md

 ### Dependency Installation
 Ensure all core scientific computing and Neural ODE dependencies are correctly installed before execution:
+When using .py files, please modify the file path (to your own path).
 ```bash
 pip install torch>=2.0 numpy pandas scipy matplotlib librosa ncps
 ```